Frequently Asked Questions – CRAFT SW Ontario:

 CRAFT (The Collaborative Regional Alliance for Farmer Training) is an informal, member-driven network of farmers that offer internships on their organic and ecological farms.
 The goal of CRAFT is to enhance the internships offered by its member farms.
 The primary method of doing this is to offer regular field trips which usually take place at selected CRAFT farms.

 There are several regional CRAFT nodes in Ontario.
 Each regional node is its own network of farms that offer internships.
 Each CRAFT node plans education workshops or field days for all the interns of the CRAFT farms in their node.
-This site is specific to CRAFT Southwest Ontario.
-For information about other regional CRAFT nodes in Ontario, visit the CRAFT ONTARIO page.
+This website is specific to CRAFT Southwest Ontario.

 CRAFT Southwest Ontario farms are all distinct but they share several things in common.
 Each CRAFT farm:

 - offers a full-season farming internship (details of these internships vary from farm to farm – see farm descriptions);

 - uses ecological farming methods, i.e. the farm is certified organic or has adopted organic agriculture practices (click here for our definition of Ecological Agriculture);